 The Shepherd & The Shepherdess stand as a testament to the enduring allure of Romanticism in art and the meticulous efforts undertaken to preserve and cherish our cultural heritage.
 As these captivating statues continue to grace the Theatre Garden, they invite visitors to step into a bygone era, where the pastoral and the urban meld into a timeless harmony.

-The content has been made possible in part by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.
+This project has been made possible in part by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.

 Support Vizcaya’s Conservation Efforts